abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 - Explanation:
   - we can use a **two pointers** pattern
   - we can use the first pointer to keep track of the `last unique` element in the array, and the second pointer to iterate over the array and check if the current element is equal to the last unique element
-    - if it is, then we increment the `count` of the current element
+    - if it is equal, then we increment the `count` of the current element by `1` as duplicates are allowed at most twice
-    - if it is not, then we reset the `count` of the current element to `1`
+    - if it is not equal, then we reset the `count` of the current element to `1`
+  - Because the array is sorted, the duplicates will be next to each other, so we can check the `count` of the current element and decide whether to increment the `last unique` index or not
-  - if the count is less than or equal to `2`, then we increment the `last unique` index **and then** update the `last unique` element
+    - if the `count` is less than or equal to `2`, then we increment the `last unique` index **and then** update the `last unique` element

 ```py
 def removeDuplicates(nums):